BuilderIO/figma-html/chrome-extension/README.md

 3) Open figma and be sure you have the [figma plugin](https://www.figma.com/c/plugin/747985167520967365/HTML-To-Figma) installed

-4) Hit command + / and type "html to figma" and hit enter
+4) Hit command + / and type "html figma" and hit enter

 5) Choose "upload here" and upload the file downloaded by the extension